A guide to experiencing Naadam festival and how to join in

 Mongolia Holidays: What to expect at the Naadam festival

-The Naadam is a time for the three sports of Mongolia: Mongolian wrestling, archery, and horse racing.
+Naadam Festival is a time for the three sports of Mongolia: Mongolian wrestling, archery, and horse racing.
 During the Naadam festival, nomadic families from across the country will congregate together to take part in this ancient tradition, which is still popular amongst young people in Mongolia today.

 With nomadic families are constantly on the move and are often isolated from other families, the Naadam Festival is seen as a great way for families to get together, old friends to meet up, and also a way to meet new people.
 People will get out their best gear for this event; tailors are particularly busy during the weeks preceding Naadam.